A Look at std::mdspan

 }

-Note that using a single value as an extent passed to submdspan
+Note that using a single value as an extent passed to submdspan squashes the dimension to 0, while passing a pair or tuple will keep the dimension around, even if that dimension is 1.

-do not effect rank, while passing an index as an extent does.
+pair/tuple do not effect rank, while passing an index as an extent does.

-I hope this article was enough to get you interested in mdspan
+I hope this article was enough to get you interested in mdspan and the future of C++!

-Make sure to check out Daisy Hollman’s appearance on CppCast, Context Free’s YouTube channel, and the reference implementation of C++23’s std::mdspan
+Make sure to check out Daisy Hollman’s appearance on CppCast, Context Free’s YouTube channel, and the reference implementation of C++23’s std::mdspan.